-EMDR Therapy for Emotional Triggers and Trauma Responses
+EMDR Therapy for Emotional Triggers & Trauma Responses

 Manhattan · New York · online

+Why do small situations sometimes trigger big emotional reactions?
+Many adults notice moments when their emotional reactions feel stronger than the situation itself seems to warrant.
 A brief comment from a colleague may trigger anxiety or self-doubt.
 A disagreement with a partner might lead to feelings of shame, anger, or withdrawal that feel difficult to control.
-Sometimes even small moments—being misunderstood, feeling criticized, or sensing rejection—can activate emotional responses that seem disproportionate to what is happening.
-You do not have to feel held hostage by powerful emotions.

 People often assume these reactions mean something is wrong with them.
 They may believe they are too sensitive, overly reactive, or unable to manage stress the way others appear to.

-In many cases, however, these reactions are connected to unresolved experiences and trauma stored in the brain’s memory networks.
-When present-day situations resemble aspects of earlier experiences, the nervous system may respond as though the past event is happening again.
+In many cases, however, these reactions are connected to earlier experiences that remain unresolved in the nervous system.
+When present-day situations resemble aspects of those earlier experiences, the brain may respond automatically as though the past event is happening again.

 Why Emotional Triggers Happen